sedouard/flocker/docs/using/tryflocker.rst

 In this tutorial (30 minutes)
 -----------------------------

-You will use Flocker to migrate a Docker container with its volume from one host to another.
+You will use Flocker to migrate a Docker container with its data volume from one host to another.
 The container you move will be part of a two-container application, the other container will not move and the two will remain connected even when they are on different hosts.

 To begin the tutorial you will first install the Flocker client on your local machine, then install the Flocker node application onto two hosts.
 You will then be ready to use Flocker to migrate a Docker container with a volume attached from one host to the other.